Nathan E. Goldstein, MD

 Program Director

-Dr. Atkins graduated from the University of Edinburgh, UK in 2005 and completed residency training in Scotland and Albany, NY.
-He worked briefly as a primary care practitioner in the Adirondack mountains and then pursued fellowship training in pulmonary and critical care medicine at DHMC, joining the Geisel School of Medicine faculty in 2016.
-He began work with the internal medicine core faculty group in 2019 with a focus on resident research.
+Dr. Atkins graduated from the University of Edinburgh, UK in 2005 and completed residency training in Scotland and Albany, New York.
+He worked briefly as a primary care practitioner in the Adirondack mountains and then pursued fellowship training in pulmonary and critical care medicine at Dartmouth Hitchcock Medical Center, joining the Geisel School of Medicine faculty in 2016.
+He began work with the internal medicine core faculty group in 2019 with a focus on resident research before becoming an Associate Program Director and then Program Director in 2022.

 Patrick A. Francis, MD